A novel multiscale modelling for the hemodynamics in retinal microcirculation with an analytic solution for the capillary-tissue coupled system: Validation of proposed multiscale model

-We further establish the model's numerical robustness by exploring the dependence of total flow on truncation order.
+In the following section, we first establish the model's numerical robustness by exploring the dependence of total flow on truncation order.
 To assess the accuracy of our model, we then validate the model's predictions against experimental data and those of established models.
-The CRA inlet pressure is set to a constant baseline value of $p_{in,CRA}=62~\unit{\mmHg}$ which is the averaged pressure over one cardiac cycle approximately \citep{guidoboni_intraocular_2014}, while the CRV outlet pressure is set as $p_{out,CRV}=16~\unit{\mmHg}$.
+Third, the ability of our model to predict pulsatile pressure is shown by imposing time-dependent CRA inlet pressure.
+For all simulations the CRV outlet pressure is set as $p_{out,CRV}=16~\rm{mmHg}$.
+For steady arteriolar pressure the CRA inlet pressure is set to a constant baseline value of $p_{in,CRA}=62~\rm{mmHg}$ which is the averaged pressure over one cardiac cycle approximately \cite{guidoboni_intraocular_2014}.
+While values of other parameters in the 1D model are summarised in table$~$\ref{parameters_retinal_circulation}, parameters in capillary-tissue system are set as $k_{cap}=0.03~\rm{\upmu m}^2$, $k_t=0.0002~\rm{\upmu m}^2$ and $\alpha=2\times 10^{-8}~\rm{cm\cdot s/g}$.
+Two different distributions for source points are employed in the computation of steady flow, which are shown in figure$~$\ref{CRA_inlet_pressure_large_capillary_tissue_pressure}(a) and (d), and they are denoted as source distribution 1 and source distribution 2, respectively.
+In the computation for pulsatile inlet pressure only source distribution 1 is utilized.